dgibson/python-smadata2/readme.md

 Python code for communicating with SMA photovoltaic inverters within built in Bluetooth.

-The code originates from dgibson (written for his own use only) and I came across his project while looking for a fully Python-based SMA inverter tool, that would be easier to maintain & enhance than the various C language sbfspot projects.
+The code originates from dgibson (written for his own use only) and I came across his project while looking for a fully Python-based SMA inverter tool, that would be easier to maintain & enhance than the various C-language projects, like SBFSpot.
 I liked the code and spent some time to understand how it works and to set it up.
 It has some nice features for discovering the SMA protocol at the command line.

-The purpose of this fork initially is to make this code-base accessible to a wider audience with some documentation .
+The purpose of this fork initially is to make this code-base accessible to a wider audience with some good documentation.
 Then, depending on time, to extend with some other features.

-- Support for a wider range of inverter data, including real-time values.
+- Support for a wider range of inverter data, including real-time "spot" values.
 - Sending inverter data via MQTT, for use in home automation, or remote monitoring.
-- Maintain compatability with LInux/Raspbian and Windows.
+- Maintain compatability with both Linux/Raspbian and Windows.
+- Consolidate information on the protocol and commands for SMA Inverters - see ``/doc/protocol.md``

 ## Getting Started